top of page

 • Is there chain-of-custody documentation in place?

-Innovive’s closed-loop model (Innocycle) processes used PET cages and bedding through separation, granulation and re-molding into new cages—closing the loop.
-(Sustainability) This enhances your social and governance narrative: you’re not simply using “disposable,” you’re choosing a system designed for reuse, recycling and reduced material impact.
+Innovive’s closed-loop model (Innocycle) processes used PET cages and bedding through separation, granulation, and re-molding into new cages—closing the loop.
+Sustainability This enhances your social and governance narrative.
+You’re not simply using “disposable.”
+You’re choosing a system designed for reuse, recycling, and reduced material impact.

 Facility Strategy, Certification & Alignment